runejs/refactored-client-435/README.md

 This client pairs well with [RuneJS](https://github.com/rune-js), a RuneScape game server written entirely in TypeScript for revision #435 of RuneScape.

-To run the client, use the following arguments: `1 live live highmem members`
+To run the client, you can supply these optional parameters: `1 live live highmem members`

 ### Via Gradle